 - See five blocks of impeccable vintage cars on Ocean Drive at the “Classic Car Show.”

-- Enjoy live music and cocktails day and night, including jazz, swing, 50s & 60s, rock and classical in the “Starlight Lounge” and “Speakeasy” under the palm trees in Lummus Park.
+- Enjoy live music and cocktails day and night, including jazz, swing, 50s & 60s, rock and classical in the Jazz Age Stage and Barbara Baer Capitman Memorial Stage under the palm trees in Lummus Park.

 - Attend the highly-regarded “Lecture Series” on a wide range of preservation and history related topics.

 - Take an official guided walking tour (most are priced at $25)

 All these fabulous events and more take place along or near Ocean Drive, which is closed to traffic and makes room for pedestrians to stroll this world-famous street lined with historic, pastel-colored, neon-lit Art Deco buildings.

 Check the full schedule on the website at or call 305-672-2014 for more information.